-There is a multitude of methods that have been designed to identify and characterize heterogeneous diffusion (Table~\ref{tab:methods}).
-They can be classified based on the heterogeneity they aim to identify or on the kind of analysis they perform.
-We consider three heterogeneity classes that these methods aim to identify: (i) changes in the value of the diffusion coefficient $D$; (ii) changes in the anomalous diffusion exponent $\alpha$ (often classified as subdiffusion, diffusion, or superdiffusion); and (iii) changes in the phenomenological behavior associated with interactions with the environment (often classified as immobilization, confinement, (free) diffusion, and directed motion).
+A multitude of methods have been designed to identify and characterize heterogeneous diffusion (\TabPrevMethods).
+They can be classified based on the heterogeneity they aim to identify or the kind of analysis they perform.
+We considered three heterogeneity classes that these methods aim to identify: (i) changes in the diffusion coefficient $D$; (ii) changes in the anomalous diffusion exponent $\alpha$ (often classified as subdiffusion, diffusion, or superdiffusion); and (iii) changes in the phenomenological behavior associated with interactions with the environment (often classified as immobilization, confinement, (free) diffusion, and directed motion).
 While changes in the diffusion coefficient and in the phenomenological behavior have been widely reported, the exploration of changes in the anomalous diffusion exponent is a more recent development~\cite{janczura2021identifying, lee2021myosin, requena2023inferring, han2020deciphering}, which is attracting increasing interest also from the theoretical point of view~\cite{wang2020unexpected, balcerek2022fractional, wang2023memory, slkezak2023minimal}.
-The introduction of new methods for data analysis, as promoted by the Challenge, could push the performance for detecting subtle changes in these diffusion properties in systems where they have so far been overlooked.
+The introduction of new methods for data analysis, as promoted by the Challenge, had the objective to push the performance for detecting subtle changes in these diffusion properties in systems where they could have been overlooked.
 Along this line, it must be pointed out that the traditional analysis based on the calculation of the scaling exponent of the mean-squared displacement (MSD) can create some ambiguity between the last two classes.
 Just to provide an example, a particle performing Brownian diffusion in a confined region has an exponent $\alpha=1$ in terms of the generating motion, but its MSD features a horizontal asymptote at long times, corresponding to $\alpha = 0$.
 In the following, we will refer to the exponent $\alpha$ as the characteristic feature of the generating motion.